John Gregory (footballer): Managerial career

-John started his management career in the 1970s as a player/manager of amateur teams in Northamptonshire.
+Gregory started his management career in the 1970s as a player/manager of amateur teams in Northamptonshire.

-His first two professional spells in management (between January 1989 and June 1990), first with Portsmouth and then with Plymouth Argyle, lasted just a few months each.
+His first two professional spells in management (between January 1989 and June 1990), first with Portsmouth and then with Plymouth Argyle did not last long, with the latter being a caretaker appointment for just 2 games.
 Shortly afterwards, he linked up as a non-contract player with his former England and Northampton Town teammate Phil Neal, who was then manager at Bolton Wanderers.

 He later worked under Brian Little on the coaching staff at Leicester City (1991–1994) and Aston Villa (1994–96) before moving back into management with Wycombe Wanderers in September 1996.
 Wycombe were bottom of Division Two when Gregory took over, but he oversaw a massive improvement in league form which saw the club climb up to a secure mid-table finish.
 However, the side he put together failed to progress any further, and they also suffered an embarrassing FA Cup exit to Basingstoke Town.
 Wycombe were performing well in February 1998 when Gregory quit to take the manager's job back at Aston Villa.
-He helped improve Villa's league form during the final 3 months of the 1997–98 season and they qualified for the UEFA Cup.
+He helped improve Villa's league form during the final three months of the 1997–98 season and they qualified for the UEFA Cup.

 Halfway through the 1998–99 season, Villa were Premiership leaders but a slump in form saw the club eventually finish sixth in the final table and miss out on a first Premiership title.
 Villa reached the FA Cup final in 2000 but lost to Chelsea.
 Gregory quit in January 2002, with Villa going on to finish eighth that season.

 Gregory's next spell in management was with Derby County (January 2002 – March 2003).
 When he took charge at Derby they were bottom of the Premiership, but after winning both of his first two games at the helm it looked as though he might be able to save them from relegation.
 Unfortunately, seven defeats from their final eight fixtures saw Derby slip out of the Premiership after six years.
 The club's financial problems meant that Gregory hadn't purchased any players during the 2002–03 season, and their subsequent form in Division One was disappointing.

 He was sacked in March 2003 for alleged misconduct but later won £1 million in compensation for unfair dismissal.
 Due to the ongoing lawsuit, Gregory was unable to apply for another managerial position for some time, so he spent most of the next three years working as a television pundit.